-Thread: A series of postings on a particular topic.
+Thread: A series of communications, usually on a particular topic.
 Threads can be a series of bulletin board messages (for example, when someone posts a question and others reply with answers or additional queries on the same topic).
-A thread can also apply to chats, where multiple conversation threads may exist simultaneously.
+A thread can also apply to emails or chats, where multiple conversation threads may exist simultaneously.
+See Email String.